Vivojay/mariana-music-player/README.md

 The signed desktop updater checks the stable GitHub Releases channel shortly after startup and every six hours.
-It downloads in-app but will not install while playback, a sleep timer, a command, or a profiler transaction is active.
+It downloads in-app but will not install while playback, a broadcast, a sleep timer, a command, or a profiler transaction is active.
 A verified SQLite/configuration backup is required before restart-and-install.
 Release publication is manual and fails closed when the platform tool manifest, Apple notarization credentials, Windows signing certificate, or Linux signing